Bali Silent Retreat Review: A Practice of Meditation, Yoga, Digital Detox, and Complete SILENCE!!

 Last week, I had NO idea what I was getting and that is exactly why I knew it was necessary to write a Bali silent retreat review to share with you all.

 I agreed to join my friend, Jiaying, on a last minute trip to a silent retreat in Bali, Indonesia.
-Gratefully, we are already currently living in Bali so it was only a matter of driving an 1 hour and 45 minutes away to the north of Bali, where you could find true serenity and rice fields flowing for miles, which is getting rarer and rarer with the heavy tourism and large expat culture.
+Gratefully, we are already currently living in Bali so it was only a matter of driving one hour and forty five minutes away to the north of Bali, where you could find true serenity and rice fields flowing for miles.

 This was the TRUE Bali, well at least it is what you think of when you think of Bali, “the island of the Gods”.
 It was what I ALWAYS imagined 7 years ago before I ever stepped off the plane and adapted to the busy touristic streets.

 We began the first morning with a trip to the hot springs which really set the tone for relaxation and quiet.
 I highly suggest going during the week since the hot springs is mon-fri at 10 AM.
 Thankfully I read another Bali Silent Retreat Review before going so I didn’t miss it on Friday morning!

 And then we went silent, no talking, no phone, nada.
 Very quickly I did not miss speaking or even listening to anyones chit chat, the heavy traffic, or my to-do list.
 We continued on to a DELICIOUS lunch, Jiaying and I looked at each other without words and a look of fear that yoga was about to begin in 30 minutes but also a little worried because we had both completely overindulged in the buffet lunch, even with the silence and adaptation to mindfulness.